themoonisacheese/2bored2wait/README.md

 A proxy to wait out 2b2t.org's way too long queue.
 Includes a small webserver a REST-like API for external control

+# 2Bored2Wait is not updated to 1.19.
+There are currently no plans to update it, but you are welcome to submit pull requests.

 [Report Bug](https://github.com/themoonisacheese/2bored2wait/issues) | [Request Feature](https://github.com/themoonisacheese/2bored2wait/issues)

 </div>